Laguna de Bay: Laguna Lakeshore Road Network

+In 1997, a proposed 32.5 km limited access highway, the Laguna de Bay Coastal Road, was planned by the joint venture of the Philippine National Construction Corporation, DMCI, John Laing, Filinvest, and the Citra Metro Manila Tollways Corporation (CMMTC; now SMC Skyway Corporation).
+The alignment would have run between Taytay, Rizal and San Pedro, Laguna.

 The project was initially conceived as a public-private partnership project, but the project was not successful in receiving bids.
 The project would later be revised as an untolled highway, known as the Laguna Lakeshore Road Network (LLRN) under a new proposal.
-The highway project has a total length of about 37.4 kilometers (km) expressway from Lower Bicutan in NCR to Calamba in Laguna Province, consisting of (i) 11.7 km long viaduct from Lower Bicutan to Tunasan; and (ii) 25.7km long combination of shoreline viaduct and embankment from Tunasan to Calamba.
+The highway project has a total length of about 37.4 kilometers (km) expressway from Lower Bicutan in NCR to Calamba in Laguna Province, consisting of (i) 11.7 km long viaduct from Lower Bicutan to Tunasan; and (ii) 25.7 km long combination of shoreline viaduct and embankment from Tunasan to Calamba.
 The expressway will be an access-controlled road with eight interchanges, with an access road at each interchange to connect to the existing road networks.
 The Export-Import Bank of Korea-Economic Development Cooperation Fund (KEXIM-EDCF) and the Asian Development Bank (ADB) will jointly finance the project.

 Eastbay Submarine Pipeline and Pakil Water Treatment Plant Projects

 The Manila Water began laying down in 2021 two high density polyethylene (HDPE) underground and 21 km submarine pipes from Binangonan, Cardona, Morong, and Pililla to expand their services under the East Bay Phase 1 Project.
 These two pipes once completed will deliver 50 million liters per day (MLD) to the said area.
 The environmental impact of the project was worked on by the University of the Philippines Los Baños.

 East Bay Phase 2 Project will involve construction of a water treatment plant (WTP) at Bgy.
 Kabulusan, Pakil, Laguna beginning 2023.
 The WTP once completed will produce 200 MLD for the Metro Manila East Zone through the submarine pipeline under the lake.